frostoven/Cosmosis-Blender-Add-On/CONTRIBUTING.md

 ## General
 We don't have many rules here.
 Just ensure you have a proper IDE setup, and that you at least try you follow PEP 8 rules (any good IDE will warn you if PEP 8 rules are not being followed).
 If following these rules hurt maintainability or functionality, ignore the warning when you're absolutely sure.

+## Adding a new entry

+### Adding a new section
+Go to `Mesh definitions and in-application manual`.
+Have a look at how the other items are done, for example `areaLight`.
+You will notice that each section has the following:
+* required parameters
+* optional parameters
+* an in-app description

+The easy part starts with just duplicating on of the existing entries and modifying the parameters and description.

+### Addin your own parameters
+If you need custom parameters, go to the `Optional menu items section` in the `ObjectCosmosisObjectProperties` class.
+There, you can create new parameters, which you may them include in the code you created above.

+### Testing your changes
+Place `__init.py` inside a directory called `CosmosisDev`, and zip it.
+You may then install via Blender.

+### Submitting changes
+Feel free to raise a PR with your changes if it's relevant to the official Cosmosis project.
+Don't worry about version bumps, we'll handle that for you.

 ## Basic IDE auto-completion
 _Note: the below instructions are for IntelliJ, though they may help you figure